tz2524/femr/refactoring_log/refactoring_log.md

 3. To delegate the objects (e.g. missionCity object delegated for `missionTrip.getMissionCity()`), we created two new methods `returnMissionTeam(IMissionTrip MT)` and `returnMissionCity(IMissionTrip MT)`.

-4. For `returnMissionTeam(IMissionTrip MT)`, the methods does not do any comlicated thing but simply return MT.getMissionTeam object.
+4. For `returnMissionTeam(IMissionTrip MT)`, the methods does not do any complicated thing but simply return MT.getMissionTeam object.

-5. For `returnMissionCity(IMissionTrip MT)`, the methods does not do any comlicated thing but simply return MT.getMissionCity object.
+5. For `returnMissionCity(IMissionTrip MT)`, the methods does not do any complicated thing but simply return MT.getMissionCity object.

 6. Then we replace missionTrip.getMissionTeam() by returnMissionTeam(missionTrip).